nevermined-io/docs-legacy/docs/architecture/integrations/filecoin/filecoin-storage.md

 - Increase the usage of Filecoin network
 - Provides utility to Filecoin network via integration with existing and mature Open Source software
-- Filecoin doesn't provide a granular access control allowing to the data owners or publishers to decided when their data can be accessible
+- Filecoin doesn't provide a granular access control allowing the data owners or publishers to decided when, and from whom their data can be accessed
 - Allows user using centralized data storage based on cloud providers to use Filecoin as alternative
 - Nevermined is L2 solution, network independent, and can be deployed in public or private networks.
 Via this integration, Filecoin could be used in any Nevermined user deployment
 - Nevermined provides compute to the data and provenance (based on W3C PROV) capabilities.
 Via the integration, the Filecoin community would be able to use high value capabilities on top of their data